audioburst-labs/AudioburstPlayer-iOS/README.md

 ### Step 4.
 Play content on demand

-Request the AudioburstPlayer to start playback at any time using simple `play()` method:
+Request the AudioburstPlayer to start playback at any time using this simple `play()` method:

 ```swift
 player.play()